Mud Motor Seals

 State of the Art Oilfield Seals

 The lack of reliability and short life of conventional seals had previously limited the acceptance of sealed bearing assemblies, but the Kalsi Seal has allowed them to attain widespread use.
-The reliability, ease of maintenance, and economics of the Kalsi Seal have been proven by the thousands of motors that use them today.
-Kalsi Seals represent the state of the art in mud motor seals.
-Runs in excess of 500 hours have been achieved by several oilfield customers.
-Guidelines for implementing Kalsi Seals in mud motors and other oilfield seal applications are included in the Kalsi Seals Handbook.
+The reliability, ease of maintenance and economics of the Kalsi Seal have been proven by the thousands of motors that use them today.
+Kalsi Seals represent state-of-the-art mud motor seal technology.
+Several oilfield customers have achieved runs more than 500 hours long.